soprasteria/sonar-report/README.md

 - In sonarQube, /settings : see leak period

 ### allbugs
-- false: only vulnerabilities are exported
+- "false": only vulnerabilities are exported
-- false: all bugs are exported
+- "true": all bugs are exported

 ## Develop